Los Angeles/Anaheim sports travel guide

 L.A. also gave birth to the food truck craze, and just about every ethnic cuisine has a strong representation somewhere in the Southland.
 If you’d rather stay close to the venues, Staples Center benefits greatly from the L.A.
 Live entertainment complex across the street, which has a number of eateries and bars for pregame and postgame entertainment.

-The local colleges boast strong athletic programs, and frequently one will enjoy a breakthrough season in basketball, baseball or another sport.
+The Los Angeles-area colleges boast strong athletic programs, and frequently one of their sports teams will enjoy a breakthrough season in basketball, baseball or another sport.
 Among the schools in the area: Long Beach State, Cal State Fullerton, UC Irvine, Pepperdine and Loyola Marymount.

 Minor-league baseball is thriving in the desert suburbs that surround L.A., with Class-A California League teams in Rancho Cucamonga, Lake Elsinore, San Bernardino and Lancaster.